Table of Contents

 As an accommodation business, you are most likely right now losing clients if you do not use any intelligent website translator and your website doesn’t speak their languages.

-Translating your website into several languages, however, can attract a wider audience of international travelers within a short period of time.
+Translating your website into several WordPress languages, however, can attract a wider audience of international travelers within a short period.
 This is the recommendation #2 in the list of effective methods of improving your vacation rental or hotel website traffic.

-If you run a non-English site that doesn’t have a version translated into this “lingua franca”, you don’t even need to conduct research to conclude that you are missing out on a huge market of travelers not only from the English-speaking countries.
+If you run a non-English site that doesn’t have a version translated into this “lingua franca”, you don’t even need to research to conclude that you are missing out on a huge market of travelers not only from the English-speaking countries.

-If you run a website in English, though, remember that Spanish and Chinese native speakers still make the top in the “List of languages by a number of native speakers”.
+If you run a website in English, though, remember that Spanish and Chinese native speakers still make the top in the “List of languages by several native speakers”.
 Food for thought.

-To be frank, here at MotoPress, we widely recommended WPML since the integration with this plugin was thoroughly tested on both ends (the WMPL team confirmed proper integration and we’ve got a certificate for that), but we’re aware that MotoPress clients use different solutions to go multilingual.
+To be frank, here at MotoPress, we widely recommended WPML.
+The integration with this language translator plugin in WordPress was thoroughly tested on both ends (the WMPL team confirmed proper integration and we’ve got a certificate for that), but we’re aware that MotoPress clients use different solutions to go multilingual.

 That’s only natural – if one plugin works for one type of business and needs, it doesn’t automatically apply to another.

-So we start reviewing other nice WordPress multilingual plugins that are popular with WordPress users of all calibers, including MotoPress clients.
+So we start reviewing other nice WordPress multilingual plugins popular with users of all calibers, including MotoPress clients.

 If you are looking for another effective WordPress multilingual plugin to employ on your lodging business website created with MotoPress, we’re going to tell you about one more decent option: Weglot Translate.

-This is a nice plugin that allows for translating your website content right on the front end of your website so you never lose the context of what you translate or edit.
+This is a nice WordPress language plugin that allows for translating your website content right on the front end of your website so you never lose the context of what you translate or edit.